 Limited options for rentals, combined with increased rental demand for a changing population, could exacerbate affordability issues.
 Nationwide studies indicate that demand for rentals will ensure that rents stay at or above current levels.

 In the Grand Vision region, growth in rental households and declining vacancy rates indicates that the regional demand for rentals is increasing.
 Between 2000-2010, the number of rental households in the region grew by 20%, compared to only 8% growth in the number of owner-occupied households.
 This is in stark contrast to the previous decade, when homeowner households grew by 36% in the region, compared to only 6% growth in rental households.
 Rental demand is expected to continue to outpace homeownership demand in the Grand Vision region over the next 20 years.
-Analysis was conducted by Fregonese Associates, Inc. on projections developed in

-2006 by the University of Michigan to show estimates of future rental demand.
+Analysis was conducted by Fregonese Associates, Inc. on projections developed in 2006 by the University of Michigan to show estimates of future rental demand.

-- In Antrim County, total rental households are expected to increase by about 51% by 2035, with about 800 new rental households projected for the County. - Need and demand for affordable housing will remain critical, as over a third of all rental households will be earning below \$15,000.
+In Benzie County, total rental households

+- are expected to increase by about 67% by 2035, with about 700 new rental households projected for the County. - Need and demand for affordable housing will remain critical, as 63% of total households will be earning incomes below \$35,000 per year.
 The increase in renter populations overall, and particularly within this income group, will exacerbate existing affordability challenges for low-income renters.
-To meet the needs of these renters, demand is
+Demand is projected for another 348 rental units to meet the needs of this income group through 2035.